-Surface water from the Savannah River is obtained at three locations using automatic samplers.
+Surface water from the Altamaha River is obtained at an upstream location (Station 170) and at a downstream location (Station 172) using automatic samplers.
 Small quantities are drawn at intervals not exceeding a few hours.
-The samples drawn are collected monthly; quarterly composites are produced from the monthly collections.
+The samples drawn are collected monthly and quarterly composites are produced from the monthly collections.